The Smug Annoyance That is Freakonomics

 His Rogue Royal Highness The Prince Charles, Prince of Wales.

-Dr Levitt in fact parks his backside in a plush appointment in the very heart of complacent economic academic orthodoxy; not at its edgy avant-garde fringes.
-His generous pay-cheque {paycheck} is guaranteed for years to come.
-His is the cheeky face of a very long established smug economic regime known as Ration Action Theory (RAT).
+His is the cheeky face of a very long established smug economic regime usually known as Rational Action Theory (RAT).
 In thousands of papers, in hundreds of conferences, and in dozens of professorial appointments, this church has spent decades creating a vast theoretical apparatus to justify one simple statement:

-‘rich white American males like us rule, and so we should.
-Cope with it.’.
+rich white American males like us rule, and so we should.
+Cope with it..

 We disagree.

-The smug annoyance that is rational action theory
+The smug annoyance that is Rational Action Theory

 Our target here is the smug RAT theorists, rather than the whacky Freakonomists in particular (although they have willingly put their heads above the parapet).
 In the table below, we give a fruity characterization of the RAT ideas compared to those of our own Bourdivin guru.

 People act rationally.
 Without doubt the most stupid assumption made in the history of the social sciences.
-One so manifestly false that only an elite professor with a guaranteed job at a wealthy university could believe it.
-Oh, wait.
+One so manifestly false that only people who have had no contact with reality for years could believe it—such as the senile; Wall St bankers; Fox News commentators; the homeless; or tenured professors.…Oh, wait.

-At best, people act reasonably.
+At best, we Bourdivins say, people act reasonably.

 People have interests and they follow strategies.
 Mostly, they just slosh about.